Just 1,501 college students obtained a Criminal Justice & Corrections degree in Alabama in 2017 from approximately 11 different colleges.

 Faulkner University is among your top options if you're planning on studying Criminal Justice & Corrections.
 At Faulkner University, criminal justice students have the benefit of a very focused program.
 Positioned in Montgomery, Alabama, this university is optimum for young people who blossom in an urban setting.

 Faulkner University does not require freshmen to live on-campus.
-The typical scholarship amount given to first years is $8,159 with 91.0% of first years receiving some form of scholarship.
+Faulkner's 11:1 student-to-faculty ratio is among the best in the country.
 Get an idea of what student life at Faulkner is like by viewing some campus videos.

 Jacksonville State University is a good choice for students pursuing a Criminal Justice & Corrections degree.
 In addition to its bachelor's programs, Jacksonville State University offers graduate degrees in Criminal Justice.
 Situated in Jacksonville, Alabama, this university is best suited for learners who prosper in an urban atmosphere.